renatocaliari/contornos/docs/en/contornos.md

 ---

-**Metric categories:**
-- **health**, to monitor important aspects of the business, service, product or people engagement in a contorno.
-It is possible to have lower and upper bound that indicate the range of health.
-Examples of metrics indicator model, without delimiters, related to people engagement with a product or service:
-- **public needs**, indicators that public - internal or external - use in their decision-making and choice of services or products.
-It is possible to have a lower and/or higher delimiter.
-Below the lower limit, it is not meeting customer needs.
-Above superior may indicate that customers do not perceive the added benefits and may also be overserving unnecessarily when it causes harm to other aspects of the business, service or product.
-- **survival**, in **exceptional** and **temporary** cases, which may contain a target of a result to be achieved, only when it is necessary to promote a rapid change to **save** the business, product or service.

 **Recommendation:**
-- Define metrics indicators based on **quality and quantity** aspects, as well as **subjective and objective** value perception, in relation to the reason for existing, strategy and generated value generated **from the perspective of customers of the contorno or engagement of people of the contorno**.
+- Define metrics based on **quality and quantity** aspects, as well as **subjective and objective** value perception, in relation to the reason for existing, strategy and generated value generated **from the perspective of customers of the contorno or engagement of people of the contorno**.
-- Define indicators based on outcomes and not on activities (outcome-based and not activity-based).
-- Have a composition of leading and lagging indicators.
-Early indicators tell us about trends and predictive signals.
-Late indicators confirm an ongoing trend, related to throughput measurement.
+- Have a composition of **leading** and **lagging** indicators.
+Leading indicators tell us about trends and predictive signals.
+Lagging indicators confirm an ongoing trend, related to throughput measurement.
 This includes, for example, information on whether a contorno is solving your demands.
+- When using activity-based metrics as leading indicators, do so with the intention of observing and favoring **outcome-based** metrics.

 **Template example for writing leading indicators:**
 - Percentage of (members/new customers/returning customers) who do at least (the minimum threshold for user action) by (X period in time).
   - **Practical example:** Percentage of members who have saved at least one item as a favorite in the last week.